 Bruce Highway Upgrade – Caloundra Road to Sunshine Motorway

-This project involves an upgrade of the Bruce Highway between Caloundra Road and the Sunshine Motorway to 6-lanes, including major upgrades to both interchanges and the delivery of a service road for local traffic on the western side of the highway between Steve Irwin Way and Tanawha Tourist Drive.
+The project involves upgrading the Bruce Highway to 6-lanes between Caloundra Road and the Sunshine Motorway.
+This includes major upgrades to both interchanges and the delivery of a two way service road for local traffic on the western side of the highway between Steve Irwin Way and Tanawha Tourist Drive.

 The Bruce Highway between Caloundra Road and the Sunshine Motorway on the Sunshine Coast.

 Construction is expected to be completed in late 2020, weather permitting.

 The upgrade will deliver critical safety benefits to motorists, improve efficiency and reduce traffic congestion, and ensure the highway can cater for future traffic growth.
 The speed limit on the upgraded highway will be returned to 110 km/hr.

 The project is funded on an 80/20 basis under the Infrastructure Investment Program with the Australian Government contributing $743.4 million and the Queensland Government contributing $185.9 million.

 The Bruce Highway Upgrade – Caloundra Road to Sunshine Motorway is among Queensland's highest priority road projects.
 The upgrade will provide vital community infrastructure and is designed to meet the strategic transport needs of the Sunshine Coast region in this area well into the future.